Walk for the Wild

 2. How will my donation be used?

-The donations are used to purchase wilderness areas in western Canada, which will then be protected forever.
+The donations are used to purchase wilderness areas in Canada and Peru, which will then be protected forever.
 Our administration costs are at about 7-11% and our personnel costs (including personnel for projects) is at about 18-24%.
 Therefore, Wilderness International can use most of the donations for the protection of ancient forests as well as education and regional nature conservation projects, for example in schools.

 – Sponsorship donation: 50% goes to refinancing property purchases and thus to directly and permanently protecting the area that you have chosen; the second 50% is used for the scientific research on the diversity of species and carbon flows as well as education and the annual property tax of our natural areas.